< /> < /> < /> < />

 Ready to quit smoking but curious to know how quickly your ED will improve?
 A 2020 study evaluated the effects of smoking cessation on sexual functions in men aged 30 to 60 years of age.

-The participants were assessed before they quit smoking and six months after they quit.
-Results showed “erectile function is directly proportional to the degree of exposure to smoking, and quitting smoking improves male sexual function in all age groups between 30-60 years of age.”
+Results showed that “erectile function is directly proportional to the degree of exposure to smoking, and quitting smoking improves male sexual function in all age groups between 30-60 years of age.”
+[10]

 Treatment options for erectile dysfunction

-Erectile dysfunction can be treated using pills, injections, physical and psychological treatments.
+Erectile dysfunction can be treated using pills, injections, and physical and psychological treatments.
 In some cases, a combination of treatments is used.

 Your doctor must treat any underlying health conditions causing erectile dysfunction.
 Any erectile dysfunction treatment should also consider your lifestyle, diet, amount of exercise you do and your medical history.

-Our doctors will also uncover whether alcohol consumption is an important risk factor contributing to your inability to achieve or maintain a penile erection.
+Our erectile dysfunction treatment is delivered by Australian practitioners and they will uncover whether alcohol consumption is an important risk factor contributing to your inability to achieve or maintain a penile erection.

 Need some motivation to quit smoking to improve your erectile dysfunction?
-A 2004 study found “stopping cigarette smoking can improve ED in a considerable proportion of smokers.”
+A 2004 study found that “stopping cigarette smoking can improve ED in a considerable proportion of smokers.”
+[8]

 Giving up smoking can be challenging, and it will take a few attempts for many people.
 Your withdrawal symptoms may make you feel tired, tense, and irritable.

-Seeking out professional support from the Cancer Council may help you quit smoking for good.
-Discreetly delivered, Pilot can create a prescription treatment plan to treat your erection problems.
+Discreetly delivered, Pilot can create a clinical treatment plan to treat your erection problems.
 Let’s get you smoking hot in the bedroom again!

 Articles you might like: